realChesta/bavaria-control/README.md

 # bavaria-control
-An esp8266 webserver to control my bavaria AC (and show room temperature)
+This esp8266 project controls my bavaria AC and additionally measures and provides the current room temperature.

+The AC can be controlled over a REST api hosted on the chip itself.